MaximilianoVeiga/MaximilianoVeiga/README.md

 - 📫 How to reach me **me@maximilianoveiga.com.br**

-My name is Maximiliano, I am a student of Systems Analysis and Development at IFRS and I am passionate about Artificial Intelligence.
-Since i was 18 I have been studying and applying my knowledge in Data Science and Machine Learning in the area of chatbots and voicebots, in which I am extremely passionate and motivated.
+Hi, my name is Maximiliano Veiga and I hold a degree in Systems Analysis and Development from IFRS.
+Over the past four years, I have gained valuable experience in systems development, both through my studies and through various projects and positions I have held.

+As a Senior Backend Developer, I have a range of skills and experience, including DevOps, Machine Learning, and NLP Engineering, as well as project ownership.
+In recent years, I have focused on using Golang and SQL to develop chatbots and voicebots for analytics purposes.

+In my work as a Backend Developer, I have utilized a range of technologies, including Node.JS, PHP, SQL, and Golang, as well as databases such as PostgreSQL, MongoDB, DynamoDB, and Redis.
+As an NLP Engineer, I have built neural networks from scratch to meet the needs of diverse customers and have also worked on speech-to-text and text-to-speech recognition and transcription for voicebots.

 <h3 align="left">Connect with me:</h3>
 <p align="left">